Financial Support Available to Students

 The Prayer Book Society of Canada

-The Toronto Branch of the Prayer Book Society of Canada offers four bursaries annually in the amount of $1000 to students engaged in religious studies at Trinity and Wycliffe Colleges who value the Book of Common Prayer and wish to see its continuing use in the Anglican Church of Canada.
+The Prayer Book Society of Canada offers a limited number of bursaries annually in the amount of $1000, for Anglican students engaged in religious studies who value the Book of Common Prayer, use it in their daily prayer life, and wish to support its continuing use in the Anglican Church of Canada.
 Students in the ordination stream are particularly encouraged to apply.
-Students wishing to apply should submit a copy of their curriculum vitae and two letters of reference, together with a covering letter, to: Dr. Diana Verseghy, President, PBSC Toronto Branch, 12 Sherbourne Drive, Maple, Ontario L6A 1G8.
-Candidates will be interviewed in November by a sub-committee of the executives of the Toronto and St. Catharines-Niagara branches.
+Students wishing to apply should submit a copy of their curriculum vitae and two letters of reference, together with a covering letter explaining their interest in this bursary and in the Book of Common Prayer, to: Dr. Diana Verseghy, President, PBSC Bursaries Committee, 12 Sherbourne Drive, Maple, Ontario L6A 1G8.
+Candidates will be interviewed by a selection committee in late November. and awards will be made in mid-December.

 St. Basil the Great Scholarship